VaeDeveloper/SDL_GameProgramming/README.md

 # Acknowledgements
-Special thanks to Gustavo and the Pikuma platform for foundational guidance and inspiration.
+Special thanks to Gustavo Pezzi for foundational guidance and inspiration.